w3c/market-data-odrl-profile/NewTerms.md

 <br>

 **md:assetClass**
-Definition: Categorises resources by the financial asset class they describe
+Definition | Categorises resources by the financial asset class they describe
-Label: describes the asset class
+Label | describes the asset class
-Domain: Resource
+Domain | Resource
-Range: Asset Class
+Range | Asset Class

 But what should we use as our controlled list of asset classes?
 ISO 10962 (aka CFI codes): https://en.wikipedia.org/wiki/ISO_10962?